 The sources of papers submitted to IWINAC events are only allowed in LATEX2ε format.
-In this page there are some hints about tools to build the papers in LATEX for MS-Windows type systems (UNIX type systems, like GNU/Linux, usually already include LATEX tools and LYX editor).
+In this page there are some hints about tools to build the papers in LATEX for MS-Windows type systems.
+UNIX type systems, like GNU/Linux, usually already include LATEX tools and LYX editor.
+Although some of the free-software applications referenced in this page are cross-platform, and can be used in other platforms (or online without installation), there are some specific hints for Macintosh systems at the end of this page.

-Of course, there are many other alternatives to them (processor and editors) in free-software.
+Of course, there are many other alternatives to them (editors and processor) in free-software.
 You can find more links and extended explanations, for example, in the web pages about "TEX and Other Selected MS-Windows Freeware" by Eric Schechter.

-You can opt for a commercial integrated system like: PCTEX, VTEX, TRUETEX, or Scientific Word (also for UK) [see note bellow].
+You can opt for a commercial integrated system like: PCTEX, TRUETEX, or Scientific Word [see note bellow], or the services of VTEX.
 In all those commercial systems, please be sure to use the llncs template from Springer and to export your paper to the most compatible or portable LATEX source and don't forget to export the figures to eps files and include them in the compressed archive.

 Note: